top of page

 Research Projects

-The premium on "on-the-run" Treasuries is an anomaly.
+The premium on "on-the-run" Treasuries (i.e. the most recently issued ones) is an anomaly.
 I explain it using a model in which primary dealers hold inventories of Treasuries.
-Primary dealers are more likely to hold large inventories of the most recent issues of Treasuries (i.e., on-the-run Treasuries).
+Primary dealers are more likely to hold large inventories of on-the-run Treasuries.
+There is also less variation across primary dealers in the available stock of on-the-run Treasuries compared with all other, so-called off-the-run Treasuries.
 Because on-the-run Treasuries are easier to find, they trade at a premium.
-My theory is consistent with the USD 40 billion of Treasury contracts that fail to settle each day, with the median failure rate of off-the-run Treasuries being almost twice that of on-the-run Treasuries.
-I use the model to analyse the effects of granting access to central bank facilities to non-banks active in the Treasury market.
-Broad access stimulates trading and reduces the on-the-run premium, but settlement fails increase and, counterintuitively, only primary dealers benefit.
+My theory is consistent with the USD 40 billion of Treasury contracts that fail to settle each day with the median failure rate of off-the-run Treasuries being almost twice that of on-the-run Treasuries.

 with R. Taudien

-Transaction Costs, the Price of Convenience, and the Cross-Section of Safe Asset Returns (Draft soon available)
+Transaction Costs, the Price of Convenience, and the Cross-Section of Safe Asset Returns

 with R. Juelsrud, P. Nenov, and O. Syrstad

-Consistent with our theory, we show that the term premium between longer maturity Treasuries and 3 month Treasury bills increases with the supply of high maturity bonds and decreases with the supply of shorter maturity bonds.
-It also increases with the MOVE index, which measures yield volatility of US Treasuries -- which is closely correlated with illiquidity and transaction costs in the Treasury market.
-However, it actually decreases with the VIX, consistent with our safety value channel.
-Overall our tractable model can be useful for analyzing the asset pricing effects of Central Bank market operations as well as unconventional monetary policies.
+We test the predictions of our model using data on US Treasury yields and changes in Treasury supply.
+Consistent with our theory, we show that the convenience yield defined as the difference between a maturity matched Treasury-OIS spread and the 3-months Treasury-OIS spread increases with the supply of long maturity bonds and decreases with the supply of shorter maturity bonds.
+It also increases with the MOVE Index, which is closely correlated with illiquidity and transaction costs in the Treasury market.
+However, it decreases with the VIX, consistent with our safety value channel.

 One-sided Market Pressure and Interest Earnings: an Explanation for Covered Interest Rate Parity Deviations